enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets.md

 ---
 ## Content

-Styling is something that shouldn't not influence the performance of the code in any way, but rather something to please the eyes of developers.
-Camel case syntax versus underscore naming conventions, tabs versus spaces, or brackets position are only some of the topics there have been endless debates about over the years.

-However, for JavaScript in general and Node in particular, brackets location isn't just a fad.
-For reference, here's an example:
+Styling is something that shouldn't influence the performance of the code in any way, and differs from team to team.
+It's rare that developers agree on camel case syntax versus underscore naming conventions, tabs versus spaces, or brackets position.
+However, for JavaScript in general and Node in particular, brackets location isn't just a debate.
+Let's look at  an example:

 ```js
 function right() {
   return {